eelitlauree/typescript-node-starter/README.md

-# Starter for typescript tslint mocha chai
+# Starter for typescript, tslint, mocha and chai

 ## typscript